Scalable Hierarchical Over-the-Air Federated Learning: Proposed Learning Method

-Compared to other hierarchical methods in \cite{peter, letaief, bennis, tony, xuli, niyato, gunduz_ota} which are based on model parameter transmissions, gradient transmission in {\fontfamily{lmtt}\selectfont MultiAirFed} over wireless links is expected to be more robust to channel noise.
-This is because for each device local update, a noisy model parameter aggregation leads to imperfections on both the initial state update and the local gradient function evaluation in \eqref{localgrad}.
-However, when gradients are transmitted, devices can download the aggregated gradient \eqref{intragrad} as a same gradient term for their update without the need for local computations, and the initial state remains unaffected by any noise.
+Compared to other hierarchical methods in \cite{peter, letaief, bennis, tony, xuli, niyato, gunduz_ota} which are based on model parameter transmissions, gradient transmission in {\fontfamily{lmtt}\selectfont MultiAirFed} over wireless links is expected to be more robust to channel noise and interference.
+This is because for each device local update, a noisy model parameter aggregation leads to imperfections both on the initial model parameter vector update and the local gradient function evaluation in \eqref{localgrad}.
+Moreover, the resulting errors propagate and reinforce through multiple local steps.
+As learning convergence demands high accuracy in the gradient direction, particularly in the vicinity of the optimal solution, noisy model parameter aggregation may hinder the model to converge.
+However, when gradients are transmitted, devices can download the aggregated gradient \eqref{intragrad} as a same gradient term for their update without the need for local computations, and the initial model parameter vector remains unaffected by any noise.
 This further guarantees that the local steps taken during an inter-cluster iteration will continuously approach convergence.
-Furthermore, in general, gradient based aggregation is shown to be resilient against heterogeneity and non-i.i.d. data when compared to approaches that transmit model parameters \cite{fedsgd-is-better}.
+Moreover, in general, gradient based aggregation is shown to be resilient against heterogeneity and non-i.i.d. data when compared to approaches that transmit model parameters \cite{fedsgd-is-better}.
 These will be further justified through experimental results in Section VI.

-Even though gradient transmission does not permit multiple local iterations at each intra-cluster iteration, the proposed final gradient descent \eqref{final_local00}-\eqref{final_local01} serve as a reinforcement for integrating local training into the learning process.
+Also, even though gradient transmission does not permit multiple local iterations at each intra-cluster iteration, the proposed final gradient descent \eqref{final_local00}-\eqref{final_local01} serve as a reinforcement for integrating local training into the learning process.

 Before we conclude this discussion, please note that the proposed learning method is not limited to the choice of the spatial model in Subsection II.A and the sequel transmission scheme in Section IV.
 It can be easily applied to different scenarios of multi-server FL.